UW-Madison-DSI/Covid19-Wastewater-Analysis/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the Sustainable Use License.
-See `LICENSE.md` for more information.
+See the [license](./LICENSE.md) for more information.

 <!-- Contact -->
 ## Team